-CCGPS Coordinate Algebra (Three Domains)
+Coordinate Algebra (Three Domains)

-- 1. Algebra and Functions (includes Number and Quantity) Assessment in this domain focuses on creating and interpreting algebraic expressions; creating, solving, graphing, and interpreting the solutions to linear equations and inequalities; creating, solving, graphing, and interpreting the solutions to systems of equations; using function notation and interpreting the domain and range of a function; modeling and comparing linear and exponential functions using multiple representations; writing arithmetic and geometric sequences; and building new functions from existing linear and exponential functions. - 2.
-Geometry Assessment in this domain focuses on comparing and describing transformations on the coordinate plane; using distance and slope to prove simple geometric theorems algebraically; and using the distance formula to find perimeters and areas of geometric figures on the coordinate plane. - 3.
-Statistics and Probability Assessment in this domain focuses on representing data with plots of the real number line and describing the shape and spread of the data distribution; representing bivariate data on a scatter plot and describing how the variables are related; summarizing categorical data for two categories in two-way frequency tables; and exploring variability of data by determining the mean absolute deviation (the average of the absolute values of the deviations).
+- 1. Algebra and Functions (includes Number and Quantity) Students will create and interpret algebraic expressions; create, solve, graph, and interpret the solutions to linear equations and inequalities; create, solve, graph, and interpret the solutions to systems of equations; use function notation and interpret the domain and range of a function; model and compare linear and exponential functions using multiple representations; write arithmetic and geometric sequences; build new functions from existing linear and exponential functions. - 2.
+Algebra Connections to Geometry Students will compare and describe transformations on the coordinate plane; use distance and slope to prove simple geometric theorems algebraically; use the distance formula to find perimeters and areas of geometric figures on the coordinate plane. - 3.
+Algebra Connections to Statistics and Probability Students will represent data with plots of the real number line and describe the shape and spread of the data distribution; represent bivariate data on a scatter plot and describe how the variables are related; summarize categorical data for two categories in two-way frequency tables.